palomachain/paloma.py/README.md

 ## Building and Signing Transactions

-If you wish to perform a state-changing operation on the Terra blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.
+If you wish to perform a state-changing operation on the Paloma blockchain such as sending tokens, swapping assets, withdrawing rewards, or even invoking functions on smart contracts, you must create a **transaction** and broadcast it to the network.
-Terra SDK provides functions that help create StdTx objects.
+Paloma SDK provides functions that help create StdTx objects.

 ### Example Using a Wallet (_recommended_)